justinjudefernandes/CyberLure-A-Phishing-Simulation-Security-Awareness-Platform/README.md

 These capabilities are supported by organization-wide dashboards, executive and detailed reporting, user management, role-based access control, and integrations such as SMTP, LDAP/Active Directory, and NTP.

+> 🤖 **AI-Assisted Content Development:** <br>
+AI tools were used as development and content-assistance tools throughout the project to accelerate the creation of training and security-awareness content.
+After reviewing the relevant training materials, Claude was used to generate initial drafts of assessment questions, quizzes, learning content, and related materials based on the learning objectives and subject matter.
+All generated content was reviewed, refined, and incorporated into the application's workflows as appropriate.
+The platform's training workflows, assessment functionality, scoring, tracking, campaign management, gamification, dashboards, and integrations were developed as part of the project.

 ---

 ### 🎓 **Mandatory Training:**